jldec/presskit/README.md

 ## What is this?
 Presskit is an active exploration of ideas for [next-gen web publishing](https://jldec.me/blog/what-web-publishing-should-be-like).
-_Many of these ideas are aspirational and expected to evolve as we get deeper._

 [Worker code](https://github.com/jldec/presskit/blob/main/presskit-worker/src/index.tsx) and [markdown source content](https://github.com/jldec/presskit/tree/main/content) both live in this repo for now.

 ## The vision